As mentioned in our previous article, individuals with the disorder show a consistent pattern of three different categories of symptoms:

 Some environmental factors (e.g., exposure to lead often found in paint and pipes in older buildings) can likely increase the risks.

-This list of possible causes of ADHD is not exhaustive, and study of the condition continues.
+This list of possible causes of ADHD is not exhaustive, and the study of the condition continues.
 Maternal drug use, alcohol use, and/or smoking during pregnancy as well as premature birth are considered to be additional possible risk factors.

 Additional concerns Attention-deficit/hyperactivity disorder can make life fraught with problems for children, then later as adolescents, and even later as adults.
 Individuals with ADHD often: